 “Locally Played: Real-World Games for Stronger Places and Communities” from MIT Press (2020), written by Benjamin Stokes with a foreword by Tracy Fullerton.

-- Purchase at your local independent bookstores (via IndieBound), at Amazon, and at Barnes & Noble
+- Purchase at your local independent bookstores (via IndieBound), from MIT Press, at Amazon, and at Barnes & Noble

 “…provides clear examples of ways cities can use game design to empower local communities.
 Locally Played is a must-read for anyone interested in making a difference on their block, in their neighborhood, or around their city.”

 – Ben Hecht, President and CEO, Living Cities

 “…a persuasive case for embedding ethical, social, and meaningful play in the social fabric of place.
 Taking us beyond augmented or gamified cities, Stokes explores the powerful and often subtle ways that games can strengthen social ties and amplify networks when their design connects critically to community life, not just physical space.”

 – Katie Salen Tekinbaş, Professor in the Department of Informatics at the University of California, Irvine; Cofounder/Chief Designer, Connected Camps

 “Locally Played, with its focus on games for good embedded into people’s local places and daily lives, is a crucial contribution to the games for change and impact movement.
 It is a must-read for designers, players, activists, citizens, educators, and people who care about the state of our current world.”

 – James Paul Gee, Mary Lou Fulton Presidential Professor and Regents’ Professor at Arizona State University